EPFL-ENAC/vita-app/analysis/README.md

 	"keys": [string, string, ...],
 }
 ```
 By default, each key will be attributed to the regex capture groups in their appearing order.
-To change the capture groups corresponding to each key, add a `dataOrder` value (a list of integers).
+To change the capture groups corresponding to each key, add a `data_order` value (a list of integers).
 For example:
 ```
 {
 	...
 	"keys": ["alpha", "bravo", "charlie"],
-	"dataOrder": [1, 2, 0]
+	"data_order": [1, 2, 0]
 }
 ```
 will add the entries `alpha: capture #1`, `bravo: capture #2`, `charlie: capture #0`.